tcs211/AI_EEEG_REPORT/readme.md

     ipykernel matplotlib pyod pandas scikit-learn seaborn tqdm ipywidgets \
     PyWavelets beautifulsoup4 fpdf2 mne-qt-browser PyQt6 dit librosa \
     statsmodels pyinform pymatreader6

 ```
+### Fonts for supported languages in PDF reports

+For displaying different languages in the PDF report, you must have the `arialuni.ttf` font file in the root directory.

 ### API Configuration